 Clincher tyres use an inner tube to retain the tyre pressure and the tyre is held onto the rim with the tyre bead and rim hook.

-Tubeless rims/tyres look similar to clincher but are designed to work without an inner tube, the tubeless tyre bead locks onto a specially designed rim hook, tyre sealant is added to make the tyre airtight.
+Tubeless rims/tyres look similar to clincher but are designed to work without an inner tube, the tubeless tyre bead locks onto a specially designed rim hook and rim bed, tyre sealant is added to make the tyre airtight.

 Tubeless / clincher rim